tinusvd/master_thesis/data_archive/README.md

 After simulations complete, analyze results and generate figures/tables using scripts in the `Post_processing` folder.

+We recommend users first execute the between level script, as the within level takes significantly longer to process.
+Moreover, the between level reults are available on Github, but the within level results are not.

 ---

 Following these steps ensures accurate replication of thesis results and provides flexibility to extend or adapt the study as needed.